rohit83r/Airline-Booking-Service/README.md

 ## Database Setup

-1. **Run Migrations**: To set up the database schema, run the following command:
+1. **Run Migrations**: Set up the database schema for each service using Sequelize CLI:

    ```bash
    npx sequelize-cli db:migrate